Skip to content

 Sharad Baug Homestay is owned by the grandson of the last ruler of Kutch, Sri Madansinhji.
 It’s in a quiet garden near Harmirsar Lake.

-Kutir Craft Village Resort operates traditional huts made of mud with colorful patterns in the interior If you come with a car, this is a place to stay away from the city for village experience. (+919879432076)
+Kutir Craft Village Resort operates traditional huts made of mud with colorful patterns in the interior.
+If you come with a car, this is a place to stay away from the city for a village experience. (+919879432076)

 Ahmedabad

 Deewanji ni Haveli tucked in the old city neighborhood, about 5 minutes walk to the Old Stock Market Ahmedabad.
-Heritage House in Ahmedabad is in the same neighborhood about 10 minutes walk to the old Stock Market.
+Heritage House in Ahmedabad is in the same neighborhood, about 10 10-minute walk to the old Stock Market.

-French Haveli offers rooms from several havelis in the old city Ahmedabad that offers a unique experience with its own decorates.
+French Haveli offers rooms from several havelis in the old city Ahmedabad that offers a unique experience with its decor.

 Day 1 Vadodara

-was a former Indian state rule by Gaekwad Dynasty for 200 years.
+was a former Indian state ruled by the Gaekwad Dynasty for 200 years.

 Things to Do